-Our customer wanted to embrace AWS so they could launch their regulated financial service more quickly.
+Our FinTech customer wanted to embrace AWS so they could launch their regulated financial service more quickly.
 Doing this required their adherence to SOC 2 compliance.
 They didn’t know how to incorporate this framework but understood that approaching it manually would be expensive and difficult.

 As a result, the customer’s CIO and CISO made it a requirement to architect their AWS strategy in a way that would allow them to achieve and maintain SOC 2 compliance, Types I and II, continuously.
-This customer is a highly regulated FinTech solution provider, and SOC 2 compliance would lead to their customers adopting their solutions more rapidly.
-Their primary objective for maintaining compliance was to automate tasks and remediation to keep teams small and lean.
+This customer is a highly regulated FinTech solution provider, and SOC 2 compliance would allow their customers to adopt their solutions more rapidly.
+Their primary objective for maintaining compliance was to automate tasks and remediation to keep their teams small and lean.

 Our FinTech customer confirmed that their AWS cloud accounts achieved SOC 2 compliance.
 The compliance scorecard below showcases the measurement of how they ran their cloud accounts in production through SOC 2 and CIS provided insights.

-The customer configured DivvyCloud to send notifications for any red cells (areas of noncompliance) to the appropriate account or cloud resource owners for action.
+The customer configured DivvyCloud by Rapid7 to send notifications for any red cells (areas of noncompliance) to the appropriate account or cloud resource owners for action.
 The Compliance Scorecard’s value and audience goes beyond security and compliance professionals.
-For example, our customer’s C-level executives use the Scorecard to get a high-level view of how the company is running its clouds in production.
-At any point, they can also showcase this view to their customers.
+For example, our customer’s C-level executives use the Scorecard to get a high-level view of how well the company is running its clouds in production.
+In addition, our customer often uses the Compliance Scorecard to showcase this view to their own customers.

 The SOC 2 Insights below translate to enabling dynamic remediation actions, such as retiring and automatically rotating encryption keys.

-With the insight setup, our customer deployed 136 Bots,which allowed them to generate a daily compliance report with notifications going to the CISO and CIO.
-Many of the Bots deploy automated remediation.
+With the Insight set up, our customer deployed 136 Bots, which allowed them to generate a daily compliance report with notifications going to the CISO and CIO.
+Many of the Bots also deploy automated remediation.